Inventory and gates

 capture: { discoverInventory: true },

-in production.
-Claude reads the stream and drafts an inventory.yaml
+production.
+Claude reads the stream and drafts an inventory.yaml in the

 Synthetic monitor

-staging URL (or any explicit synthetic_target_url).
-Defaults are
+(or any explicit synthetic_target_url).
+Defaults are fail-closed: write paths

 Surface mode in the graph